wanxttt/SAB-S/Solutions.md

 ##  Future Roadmap (Round 2)
 * **Inventory Management:** Automated medicine stock tracking via a dedicated mobile application.
 * **Caregiver Synchronization:** Real-time push notifications to caregivers when a dose is successfully administered or if a refill is required.
+Automation of Mobile app will be added in future scope.